 The hue is the name of the color – red, green, yellow, blue – all the named colors you learned as a preschooler.

-The value is how light or dark the color is.
+The value is how light or dark it is.

-The intensity is how bright or dull the color is.
+The intensity is how bright or dull it is.

 Compare the Mona Lisa with the color blocking of Mondrian.
 They differ in hue, value, and intensity.
 Think about your response to each if you were to reverse them.
 Imagine the Mona Lisa painted in vivid primary colors (red, yellow, and blue) while the color blocking was done in various dull shades of browns and grays.
 How would your reaction immediately change?